spryker/spryker-docs/docs/pbc/all/identity-access-management/202204.0/identity-access-management.md

 ---
-title: Identity Access Manager
+title: Identity Access Management
 description:
 last_updated: Oct 2, 2022
 template: concept-topic-template
 ---

-The Identity Access Manager capability enables all types of users in a Spryker shop to create and manage accounts.
+The Identity Access Management capability enables all types of users in a Spryker shop to create and manage accounts.
 Different levels of security let users manage the access of other users.

 ## Back Office authentication